Information controller, who are we?

 - At least annually, the Data Protection Officer will review the storage times of all personal data handled by PTminder, referring to the inventory of the data and will identify all data that are no longer required in the context of the registered objective.
 These data will be reliably destroyed in accordance with the administrator's procedures and rules.

-- The Data Protection Officer is responsible for taking appropriate measures in cases where third party organizations have inaccurate or outdated personal data to inform them that the information is inaccurate or obsolete and is not used to make decisions about individuals to inform the parties concerned; and to forward any correction of personal data to third countries where necessary.
+- The Data Protection Officer is responsible for taking appropriate measures in cases where third party organizations have inaccurate or outdated personal data to inform them that the information is inaccurate or obsolete and is not used to make decisions about individuals to inform the parties concerned; and to forward any correction of personal data to third parties where necessary.

 5. Personal data must be stored in such a form that the data subject can only be identified for as long as is necessary for the processing.